jimhigson/oboe.js/writing/proposal.md

 with markup features.
 More likely is that they will take advantage of the wealth of modern, generic tools which automate a translation of markup into domain model objects as per a declarative configuration.
-For programmers using SAX a conversion to their domain objects is usually implemented imperatively.
+For programmers using SAX, a conversion to their domain objects is usually implemented imperatively.
 This programming tends to be difficult to read and programmed once per usage rather than assembled as the combination of reusable parts.
 For this reason the use of SAX is usually reserved